CDCgov/covid19-forecast-hub/model-output/README.md

 ### Metadata

-The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository.
+The metadata file will be saved within the model-metadata directory in the Hub's GitHub repository.
 It should be a YAML file with base name `{team}-{model}`, and extension `.yml` or `.yaml`, e.g.

     exampleteam-examplemodel.yml
     otherteam-othermodel.yaml